wsharp07/pcprox-console/README.md

 # PcProx Console

 A C++ console application for interacting with pcProx card readers.
-Tested and built on Ubunut 16.04 64-bit.
+Tested and built on Ubuntu 16.04 64-bit.

 ### Prerequisites